Botanicals

 EFSA Peer Review Intake and Upcoming Consultation for Black Pepper Oleoresin (BPO) Under Regulation (EC) No 1107/2009

-EFSA has scheduled a public consultation on the assessment of Black Pepper Oleoresin (BPO) as a new pesticide active substance, closing June 6, 2026.
-Stakeholders should review the assessment report to anticipate potential use restrictions and ensure the regulatory dossier supports the eventual EU approval of this botanical extract.
+EFSA has scheduled a public consultation on the assessment of Black Pepper Oleoresin as a new pesticide active substance through June 2026.
+This review will determine the market access conditions and permissible use cases for this botanical extract in the European plant protection sector.

 Great Britain Issues Non-Approval Decisions For Biocidal Active Substances Under GB BPR